Experts reveal their pro techniques for painting floorboards to get an attractive, long-lasting finish

 Next secure any loose floorboards with 50mm countersunk screws.
 Check that there are no electrical cables running underneath the floorboards where you are going to secure the floorboards.

-Now get a decent wood filler like this Everbuild High Performance Wood Filler from Amazon and fill in any small cracks, cuts and holes to help get a smooth, good-looking finish.
+Now get a decent wood filler and fill in any small cracks, cuts and holes to help get a smooth, good-looking finish.

-Now vacuum the floor to get rid of as much dust and debris as possible.
-The final part of the prep is to clean the floorboards.
+You still need to vacuum the floor to remove as much dust and debris as possible.
 Use a mop and liquid detergent (as instructed).
 Then rinse with the mop and clean warm water and leave to dry for at least 24 hours.
 Use a primer or specialist paint to cover any knots or stains.

 After you have finished preparing your floorboards you need to think about draughts.
 If you can live with the draught that comes up between the gaps in your floorboards then leave.
 But it makes much more sense to seal the gap to stop cold draughts and keep your heating bills down.